wx-b/robosuite/README.md

    ```
    pip3 install -r requirements.txt
    ```
+   This will also install itself (RoboticsSuite) as an editable package, such that changes to this path get reflected elsewhere without having to reinstall the package.

 Optional support is also provided for inverse kinematics, using the Bullet engine, as well as SpaceMouse for 6 DOF control.
 This can be installed by running